Panasthetik/Panasthetik/README.md

 - Hi, I’m @Panasthetik
-- I’m interested in blockchain / Web3 development (Near Protocol, Solana NFT's, Internet Computer) and mobile/desktop app creation.
+- I’m primarily a Rust developer, with a focus on database clients, web API's and decentralized apps (NEAR Protocol).
-- Proficient in Rust, Next.js / React and some Solidity.
+- Proficient in Rust, Next.js / React, MongoDB, PostgreSQL, Wasm.
-- Currently learning Elixir (Phoenix, LiveView) and Dart (Flutter).
-- I also write technical articles and Web3-related content on Medium :
+- I also write technical articles and tech-related content on Medium :
 - https://medium.com/@panasthetik

 <!---